 I had my first infatuation with the past when I, at the age of nine, visited Crete and became entranced by the sewage systems at Knossos.
 With a choice between plumbing and archaeology, I chose to study Near Eastern Archaeology at the University of Copenhagen, where I did my BA, MA and PhD.
-Upon completing my degrees, I moved west for a series of postdocs, at Aarhus University (2015-16), at Oxford (sponsored by the Danish Carlsberg Foundation) (2016-19), and finally at Cambridge (2019).
+Upon completing my degrees, I moved west for a series of postdocs, at Aarhus University (2015-16), at Oxford (sponsored by the Danish Carlsberg Foundation) where I was also a JRF at Wolfson College (2016-19), and finally at Cambridge (2019) at the ERC funded project Impact of the Ancient City.
 I joined the University of Edinburgh in September 2019.

 Fellow of the Higher Education Academy

 - Near East